Ryan McBroom’s homer lifts Royals to 3-2 win over Twins

 TRAINER’S ROOM

 Royals: Heath (left hamstring strain) left in the fifth inning.
-Brett Phillips replaced him. … RF Hunter Dozier continues to progress at the club’s alternate site after returning from COVID-19.
-“He’s feeling good health-wise and I think it’s just that timing,” manager Mike Matheny said.
+Brett Phillips replaced him. … RHP Josh Staumont (sore back) after retiring two batters. … RF Hunter Dozier is progressing at the club’s alternate site after returning from COVID-19.
+“He’s feeling good health-wise and I think it’s just that timing,” Matheny said.
 “It just takes a little while.”

-Twins: 3B Josh Donaldson (right calf strain) was place on the IL retroactive to Tuesday.
+Twins: 3B Josh Donaldson (right calf strain) was placed on the IL retroactive to Tuesday.
 He was hurt against the Indians on July 31. … 2B Luis Arraez (sore right knee) was out of the lineup for the second straight day.

 UP NEXT